Wills, Trusts & Probate

 Grantor

-Comparing Trusts with Other Estate Planning Tools
+Comparing Trusts with Other Estate Planning Options

-Smaller Estates with Fewer Complications
+Smaller Estates with Straightforward Needs

-Minimal Need for Probate Avoidance
+Need for Privacy and Probate Avoidance

-Benefits of a Full Trust-Based Estate Plan:
+Benefits of a Full Trust-Based Estate Plan

 Greater Control Over Asset Distribution

-Privacy and Efficiency
+Privacy and More Efficient Administration

 Practice Areas